kheldman/Fuel-Node-Heroku/README.md

 # Fuel (for Node.js)

-This application allows users to utilize Salesforce Marketing Cloud's Fuel Auth, REST and SOAP libraries for Node.js
+This application allows users to utilize Salesforce Marketing Cloud's Auth, REST and SOAP libraries for Node.js

-Learn more about our Fuel Platform Node Auth, REST, and SOAP libraries along with documentation and examples:
+Learn more about our Fuel Platform's Auth, REST, and SOAP libraries along with documentation and examples:
 * [AUTH][1]
 * [REST][2]
 * [SOAP][3]